mattbobambrose/vapi4k/vapi4k-docs/topics/RunTheApplications.md

 # Run the Template Applications

-If you completed the steps in the  [Getting Started](https://mattbobambrose.github.io/vapi4k/gettingstarted.html) guide, you are now ready to run the template applications.
+If you completed the steps in the [Setup](https://mattbobambrose.github.io/vapi4k/setup.html) guide, you are now ready to run the template applications.

 ## Verify the Applications